Talbert W. Swan II: Voting rights

-Eventually, Mayor Charles V. Ryan and City Councilor Jose Tosado proposed a home-rule amendment that would expand the council to thirteen members including eight ward and five at large seats.
-The home-rule petition was adopted by the City Council 7–2, and was later passed by the State Senate and House and signed by the Governor.
+Eventually, Mayor Charles V. Ryan and City Councilor Jose Tosado proposed a home-rule amendment that would expand the council to thirteen members, including eight warda and five at-large seats.
+The home-rule petition was adopted by the City Council 7–2, and was later passed by the state Senate and House and signed by the governor.
 On election day, November 6, 2007, city residents voted 72% in favor of changing the all at large election of the City Council and School Committee to one including ward representation.
 On November 3, 2009, Springfield held its first ward elections in 50 years.

 In October 2011, Swan joined with the Lawyers Committee for Civil Rights, the ACLU and City Councilor Zaida Luna to send an urgent request to the US Department of Justice for intervention in the City of Springfield regarding widespread voter rights violations.
 The group cited multiple incidents and areas of noncompliance with the Federal Voting Rights Act and the Department of Justice's 2006 settlement order with the City of Springfield.
-Teams from the US Department of Justice and the US Attorney General's office arrived in Springfield on November 8, 2011.
+Teams from the US Department of Justice and the US attorney general's office arrived in Springfield on November 8, 2011.

 In 2024, Swan was named the national chairperson of COGIC Counts, the voting initiative of the Church Of God In Christ.
 Swan was tasked with utilizing a variety of means to maximize voting participation among the denomination's congregants across the nation with a goal of registering everyone eligible in the denomination's churches to vote and mobilizing them to vote in the 2024 election.

 Unresolved murders of Black women

-Bishop Swan challenged the Mayor and police department regarding the murders of four black women in the Western Massachusetts region.
+Bishop Swan challenged the mayor and police department regarding the murders of four black women in the Western Massachusetts region.
 Media reports of the victims described them as drug users and police seemed to have no leads regarding their assailants.
 Swan and other activists accused the police department of not pursuing their cases as vigorously as other victims because they were poor and black.
 Under pressure from the community, Mayor Michael Albano authorized unlimited funds for overtime for police to solve the murders.
 Swan organized an effort to erect a stone monument honoring the life of the four victims and other women of color whose murders were unsolved.
 After receiving approval from the Springfield Parks Department, Swan was told that he would need to receive approval from the Springfield Historical Society to erect the monument in the triangle of Mason Square, an historically African American neighborhood where most of the victims lived, The Historical Society required Swan to get approval from the four surrounding neighborhood councils.
 Failing to get the approval of one of the councils, Swan's request was denied.
 Swan persisted regarding the placement of the monument and challenging the city regarding their investigation of the murders.
 Mayor Albano, using executive authority, allowed the monument to be erected outside the Springfield District Court and Alfred Gaynor was eventually arrested, convicted, and sentenced to four consecutive life sentences.